Azure Verified Modules

 ID: TFNFR36 - Category: Code Style - Setting prevent_deletion_if_contains_resources

-Since we cannot guarantee our testing environment won’t be applied some Azure Policy Remediation Tasks in the future, for a robust testing environment, please explicitly set prevent_deletion_if_contains_resources to false.
+Since we cannot guarantee our testing environment won’t be applied some Azure Policy Remediation Tasks in the future, please explicitly set prevent_deletion_if_contains_resources to false in a resource_group block in the azurerm provider’s features block.

 ID: TFNFR37 - Category: Code Style - Tool Usage by Module Owner